 Payment/Reimbursement for travel shall be limited to the lowest cost means of travel unless it is impractical or not available.
-Travel by air shall be limited to the lowest logical coach class fare available.
-The additional cost for premium class (first class or business class) travel is generally not reimbursable.
+Travel by air shall be limited to the lowest, non-refundable, coach/economy class fare available.
+The additional cost for premium class (first class, business class, economy plus or economy comfort) travel is generally not reimbursable.
 If extenuating circumstances arise where premium class travel is required, such travel must be documented, approved by the respective Divisional Business Office and subsequently approved by the UW-Madison Travel Office prior to booking the flight.
 Employees who seek a disability-related travel accommodation should see http://www.oed.wisc.edu/disability/employee.html for information on the Americans with Disabilities Act.

-- The costs associated with booking an aisle, window or exit row seat on a coach class ticket are allowable.
+- Seat Fees: Reasonable costs associated with booking an aisle, window or exit row seat on a coach class ticket are allowable.

-- Fees charged for changing a non-refundable ticket are allowable if justified by circumstances outside of the traveler's control (i.e. meeting dates changed).
+- Change/Cancellation Fees: Fees charged for changing a non-refundable ticket are allowable if justified by circumstances outside of the traveler's control (i.e. meeting dates changed).

-- Travel agency and online booking fees are allowable.
+- Booking Fees: Travel agency and online booking fees are allowable.

 Note: Any additional fees for traveler conveniences or amenities are not allowable expenses.